Papers, Please Accessibility Report

 If you want to play Papers, Please, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:

-Papers, Please has no accessibility features for Getting Started which deal with what support is offered to get started with the game.
+We've documented 2 accessibility features for Getting Started in Papers, Please which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.
-The following games are similar to Papers, Please, but offer accessibility features for Getting Started:

-Papers, Please has 3 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 3 accessibility features for Reading in Papers, Please which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 High Contrast Text: Text colour contrasts to the background or can be adjusted to be.
 The text in menus, instructions and other information is presented in high contrast with a solid background.